pzhaojohnson/RNA2Drawer/README.md

 ## The Structure Editing Canvas

-Allows you to break and form base pair bonds.
+Structures are drawn in the structure editing canvas, which allows you to break and form base pair bonds by clicking on the corresponding bases.
+Multiple consecutive bases can be selected using the left and right arrow keys, and helpful information about what is selected and hovered is displayed in the bottom bar.

 ## Drawing